Utsav-Mehta/GridWatch/README.md

 ## Features

 - **Data Collection**: Utilizes Jupyter Notebooks for gathering vehicle count data.
-- **Data Storage**: Stores collected data in a SQLite database for efficient retrieval and analysis.
+- **Data Storage**: Stores collected data in an SQLite database for efficient retrieval and analysis.
 - **Data Analysis**: Processes and analyzes traffic data to identify patterns and trends and showcase in a streamlit application.

 Click the link to access the [Streamlit App](https://gridwatch-nyc.streamlit.app/).

+Streamlit has a brief analysis covering 17 to 19 PM.
+For a detailed overview: [Colab Notebook](https://colab.research.google.com/drive/1q8wAHLna80kFiKuRZDxBWMdWFlQm1lhr#scrollTo=tEWE1jJFCN7L)

 ---
 <p align="center">